nfdi4plants/nfdi4plants.knowledgebase/.github/ISSUE_TEMPLATE/guide-request.md

 ---
 name: Guide request
 title: "[guide]"
-description: If you're missing a guide about a tool, software or concept, please let us know.
+about: If you're missing a guide about a tool, software or concept, please let us know.
 labels: content
 ---